Link cobordisms and absolute gradings on link Floer homology: Kirby calculus for manifolds with boundary

-We will describe gradings where $S$ is a choice of $J$--Seifert surface, $\bP$ is a parametrized Kirby decomposition for $(Y,\bL)$.
-We will show that the above grading depends only on $(Y,\bL)$ and $S$.

-We now consider a new move, which we will call $\cO_3'$.
-Given a framed link $(L,\lambda)$ in $Y$, consider the effect of performing $\pm 1$ surgery on a knot which encircles a component of $L$, as in Figure \ref{fig::23}.
-Suppose $\bP=(\phi_0,\lambda, \bS_1,f)$ is a choice of parametrized Kirby diagram for $(Y,\bL)$, with $f:S^3_U(\bS_1)\to Y_L$ a diffeomorphism extending $\phi_\lambda$.
-We get a diffeomorphism There is a canonical diffeomorphism of $Y_L(f(K))$ with $Y_L$ which is the identity outside of a solid torus $K$ whose boundary intersects $\d Y_L$ in an annulus.
-Hence we get a diffeomorphism Of course on the boundary $f_K$ no longer restricts to $\phi_\lambda$, but instead $\phi_{\lambda'}$, where $\lambda'$ is a new framing which differs by $\pm 1$ on the component that $K$ encircled.
+We now describe a new move, \ref{move:L3}, which we will be a convenient alternative to Move~\ref{move:O3} when we are working with parametrized Kirby diagrams for links.
+Given a link $L$ in $Y$, with framing $\lambda$, the move \ref{move:L3} consists of performing $\pm 1$ surgery on a knot $K$ which is a meridian of a component of $U$, as in Figure~\ref{fig::23}.
+Suppose $\bP=(\phi_0,\lambda, \bS_1,f)$ is a choice of parametrized Kirby diagram for $(Y,\bL)$.
+The parametrizing diffeomorphism $f\colon S^3_U(\bS_1)\to Y_L$ induces a diffeomorphism from $ S^3_U(\bS_1\cup \{K\})$ to $ Y_L(f(K))$.
+Furthermore, there is a canonical diffeomorphism from $Y_L(f(K))$ to $Y_L$, which is the identity outside of a solid torus containing $K$ whose boundary intersects $\d Y_L$ in an annulus.
+By composing the two maps, we obtain a diffeomorphism